I have had people contact me asking the best place for buying domain names cheap, also, asking about hosting and email. All due to Covid.

 - 24/7 Support.

-- SSL Certificates are a addon.
-This is normal though I have yet to see anyone offering free SSL certificates.
+- SSL Certificates are an add-on.
+This is usual though Some do some don’t offer free SSL certificates.

 Step 1 is purchasing a domain name.